Fort Lauderdale Negligent Security Attorney

 Your claim is in good hands when you work with our team at Boone & Davis, but there are some factors that you should note because of how they affect your rights.

 Statute of Limitations: Like other US states, Florida sets a deadline for filing a lawsuit in court related to a negligent security case.
-You have four years from the date of the incident to initiate litigation, and exceptions to the law are rare.
+You have two years from the date of the incident to initiate litigation, and exceptions to the law are rare.
 If you do not sue in court before the statute of limitations expires, you are barred from recovering monetary damages.

 Special Laws for Convenience Stores: When an establishment qualifies as a convenience business according to the Florida statute definition, it is required to implement minimum security requirements.
 This law has two important implications: